 If you can, find something that’s flexible so you can go on auditions if needed.
 Because acting jobs are hit and miss, you should find a way early to start putting money away for a rainy day or future retirement.
 Most actors, including me, are pretty stupid when it comes to planning for the future.
 Start doing it immediately even though you’re only 17 now.
 If someone had told me that when I was your age, I would be in much better shape.

 There isn’t a huge amount of work in your area unless you focus on doing commercials or possibly radio.

-Most professional voice acting work is in Los Angeles, New York and a few other major cities.
-For those in other areas, there are online sites such as Voice123 or Voices.com that you can sign up for and get practice auditioning online.
+Most professional voice acting work is in Los Angeles, New York, and a few other major cities.
+For those in other areas, there are online sites that you can sign up for and get practice auditioning online.
+I’m not a big fan of them because most actors don’t earn a decent rate on them.
 You must be able to record and direct yourself with great sound quality.
-This requires an investment of cash for recording equipment, demo reels, advertising materials and training.
+This requires an investment of cash for recording equipment, demo reels, advertising materials, and training.
 There is a lot of competition in the voice over field so the way you present and promote yourself must be extremely professional.
 A competitive pro demo reel usually costs over $1,000.

 I think the easiest way to get into the voice acting business, especially if you aren’t necessarily an actor is by creating a podcast.
 Some podcasters make tons of money but you have to have an entrepreneurial spirit and an interesting topic.
 People with an employee mentality, (used to getting paid by a boss) must learn independent ways to earn income that will come in automatically, so you don’t have to depend on acting or other freelance jobs to live on.
 You can accomplish this by selling something online such as a digital Ebook, online training course, or other products.